LucyQ19/Word-Guess-Game/README.md

 ### How My App Works:

 * The player guesses letters to determine the word, based on the length of underscores displayed on the screen.
-* If the player guesses letter correctly, the letter goes above one of the underscores.
+* If the player guesses a letter correctly, the letter goes above one of the underscores.
 * If the player does not guess correctly, the letter goes under Letters Already Guessed, and the Number of Guesses Remaining decreases by one.
 * If the player guesses the word correctly, the wins increase by one point.
-The screen displays a animated gif of the correct word, and the theme song plays.
+The screen displays a animated GIF of the correct word, and the theme song plays.
 * If the player does not guess the word correctly, the losses increase by one point.
-The screen displays a animated gif indicating you did not get the word correct, and no theme music plays.
+The screen displays a animated GIF indicating you did not get the word correct, and no theme music plays.

 ### Technologies Used for this App: